 My garden is a personal sanctuary.
-Gardening is an activity i find more calming and soothing than cooking.
-I like to think i got my love for gardening from my late maternal grandmother.
+Gardening is an activity I find more calming and soothing than cooking.
+I like to think I got my love for gardening from my late maternal grandmother.
 I remember that she always had a garden in front of her rented apartment in Olorunsogo area of Molete in Ibadan.
-I think she influenced my mum having a small vegetable garden behind our Kitchen on Aboderin Street, Orita Challenge in Ibadan.
+I think she influenced my mum to have a small vegetable garden behind our Kitchen on Aboderin Street, Orita Challenge in Ibadan.
 The small garden later moved to the backyard when the house got completed and got more tenants.
 Life got in the way and that fizzled away.
-When we moved houses i remember i always had at least on plant.
+When we moved houses I remember I always had at least one plant.

-My dream home has always been one that would have a extensive beautiful garden with a pond and a small fruits orchard.
+My dream home has always been one that would have an extensive beautiful garden with a pond and a small fruits orchard.
 And I’m working towards actualizing that dream.

 I have a mix of flowering plants and some just gorgeous foliage

-Hibiscus are my absolute favorite flowers followeed closely by orchids which i only recently stopped “killing”
+Hibiscus are my absolute favourite flowers followed closely by orchids which I only recently stopped “killing”

-This section of the blog i’m dedicating to uploading gardening stories, pictures, lessons, information on gardening event, featuring gardeners… for the benefit of many.
+This section of the blog I’m dedicating to uploading gardening stories, pictures, lessons, information on gardening events, featuring gardeners… for the benefit of many.

-You can follow me on this IG page to see what i’ve been up to the last 4 years Vie Flowers Foliage .
+You can follow me on this IG page to see what I’ve been up to for the last 4 years Vie Garden Hub.
 I’m excited about this.